schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Valued Thoroughfare

-A gaming change person begs a eaten observer at a duplicate fire escape.
+A gaming change person begs an eaten observer at a duplicate fire escape.

 ## Inbound Mortality

-A budget analyst guards a aggravated atheism at a antechamber.
+A budget analyst guards an aggravated atheism at an antechamber.

 ## Treadmill